Remove malware from your device

 Backup your data

 It is always good practice to have a backup of essential data that you do not want to lose.
-Just make sure you only back up your important files such as photos.
-It is recommended that you do not back up apps and programs.
+Just make sure you only back up your important files, such as photos.
+It is recommended that you do not back up apps and programs, and be selective about backing up downloaded files which could have been a source of malware.
 There is a chance that if you back these up you will reinstall the malware.

 Find out from your device manufacturer, such as Apple, Samsung, Microsoft or Google, how to run a backup on your device.